+Do you have questions about any of this?
 Are you a fan of road trip planning with GPS?
 If so, how do you use GPS to plan a driving trip?
-Please share any tips or techniques you find useful in the Reply section below.
+Please share any questions, tips, or techniques you find useful in the Reply section below.
 Thanks for sharing, and happy travels!

 Hi!
 I’m Deanna, creator of Uphill Zen.
 I’m currently yondering around North America with my 1986 Toyota motorhome, Zennie.
 What makes my heart sing is travel, adventure, and the awe-inspiring wonders of nature.
 Finding ways to share that joyous spirit is what this is all about.

 Discover the magic and mystery

 This stunning new book takes you to the Yucatan Peninsula, an exotic and fascinating land.